Jessica Pegula: 2020: Auckland Open final

-2021: First major quarterfinal, top 20
+2021: Major quarterfinal, top 20

-Pegula attained major success at the Australian Open, defeating former Australian Open champion and 12th seed Victoria Azarenka, Kristina Mladenovic, former US Open champion Samantha Stosur and fifth seed Elina Svitolina to reach her first Grand Slam quarterfinal where she lost to eventual runner-up, Jennifer Brady, despite winning the first set.
-This strong showing allowed Pegula to enter top 50 for the first time, and took her to a new career-high ranking of world No. 43.
+Pegula attained success at the Australian Open, defeating former Australian Open champion and 12th seed Victoria Azarenka, Kristina Mladenovic, former US Open champion Samantha Stosur and fifth seed Elina Svitolina to reach her first major quarterfinal where she lost to eventual runner-up, Jennifer Brady, despite winning the first set.
+This strong showing allowed Pegula to enter top 50 for the first time, and took her to a new career-high ranking of No. 43 in the world.

-Later in April, she achieved another career-high of world No. 32, after reaching the semifinals at the Qatar Open as a qualifier where she lost to the eventual champion, Petra Kvitová and a fourth-round run as a seeded player at the Miami Open, losing to Maria Sakkari in a tight three-set match.
+Later in April, she achieved another career-high of No. 32, after reaching the semifinals at the Qatar Ladies Open as a qualifier where she lost to the eventual champion, Petra Kvitová, and a fourth-round run as a seeded player at the Miami Open, losing to Maria Sakkari in a tight three-set match.
 Her third-round win over Karolína Plíšková in Miami was the third win in a row in three tournaments over the same player.

 In May, at the Italian Open, where she participated for the first time, she recorded the biggest victory of her career over world No. 2, Naomi Osaka, in the second round.
-This was her fifth top-ten win in 2021 and in her career.
-She next prevailed over Ekaterina Alexandrova to set up a quarterfinal with Petra Martić.
+This was her fifth top-ten win in 2021.
+She next prevailed over Ekaterina Alexandrova to set up a quarterfinal match with Petra Martić.
 Thanks to this great showing at her second WTA 1000 quarterfinal in 2021, after the one at Dubai, she entered top 30 for the first time.

 At the French Open, she reached the third round for the first time in her career where she lost to fourth seed Sofia Kenin.
 At the German Open in Berlin, Pegula reached the quarterfinals defeating for the fourth time Karolína Plíšková in their fourth in a row meeting in 2021.
-As a result, she entered the top 25 on June 21, 2021.

 She reached her third WTA 1000 quarterfinal of 2021 at the Canadian Open edition in Montreal, defeating compatriot Danielle Collins in a close three set match needing six match points to win in a thrilling finish.
-She then went on to reach her first WTA 1000 semifinal and second semifinal for the season, defeating 13th seed Ons Jabeur in 88 minutes.
+She then made her first WTA 1000 semifinal and second semifinal for the season, defeating 13th seed Ons Jabeur in 88 minutes.

-At the US Open, she reached the third round for a second consecutive year.
-At Indian Wells, she reached her fourth WTA 1000 quarterfinal, defeating world No. 7 (her 7th top-ten win for the season) and fourth seed, Elina Svitolina, before she lost to former two-time champion Victoria Azarenka.
+At the US Open, she finished in round three for a second consecutive year.
+At Indian Wells, she reached her fourth WTA 1000 quarterfinal, defeating world No. 7 (her 7th top-ten win for the season) and fourth seed, Elina Svitolina, before losing to former two-time champion Victoria Azarenka.